nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * `find Betsy` followed by `delete 1` deletes the 1st client in the results of the `find` command.

+### Sorting clients by their email : `sortClientEmail`

+Format: `sortClientEmail INDEX`

+* Sort list of clients based on their email
+* The index refers to whether sorting will be done in ascending order or descending order
+* The index can be any number

+Examples:

+* `sortClientEmail 1` sorts the client list based on client's email address in **ascending** order
+* `sortClientEmail 0` sorts the client list based on client's email address in **descending** order

+### Sorting clients by their name : `sortClientName`

+Format: `sortClientName INDEX`

+* Sort list of clients based on their name
+* The index refers to whether sorting will be done in ascending order or descending order
+* The index can be any number

+Examples:

+* `sortClientName 1` sorts the client list based on client's name in **ascending** order
+* `sortClientName 0` sorts the client list based on client's name in **descending** order

+### Sorting clients by their email : `sortClientPhone`

+Format: `sortClientPhone INDEX`

+* Sort list of clients based on their phone number
+* The index refers to whether sorting will be done in ascending order or descending order
+* The index can be any number

+Examples:

+* `sortClientPhone 1` sorts the client list based on client's phone number in **ascending** order
+* `sortClientPhone 0` sorts the client list based on client's phone number in **descending** order

 ## Policy Management